 Following completion of the solar facility, the ambient sound environment is anticipated to return to existing noise levels or below by eliminating some of the seasonal use of agricultural equipment.
 The proposed inverters would produce minimal noise for residences more than 1,000 feet from the proposed inverters.
 A typical inverter, such as a Power Electronics 3510kVA model, has noise levels of less than 79 dB measured at 1 meter from the back of the unit.
-To avoid noise impacts, all inverters would be at least 750 feet from any nearby development.
 Maintenance activities, primarily mowing, would result in noise periodically; however, this noise would be similar to existing noises near the Project Site.